digitranslab/jumpstart/docs/versioned_docs/version-2.65.0/app-builder/walkthrough/create-ui.md

 When you keep the `App mode` as auto, it will follow the color scheme of the browser.

-This guide has outlined the steps to create a Support Desk Dashboard UI using ToolJet's components.
+This guide has outlined the steps to create a Support Desk Dashboard UI using JumpStart's components.
 You now have a visually appealing interface that will help manage and track support tickets efficiently.
-Continue to explore ToolJet to learn about adding functionality to the UI.
+Continue to explore JumpStart to learn about adding functionality to the UI.